 In our country we have just observed May 31 as Memorial Day.
 How fitting it is to remember all those who have served to make sure we can have the freedoms we enjoy, and especially to remember those who have given their very lives for us.
 Over the years to some this special day has lost its meaning.
-Parents may have failed to explain the importance of the day, rather seeing it as a day ...
+Parents may have failed to explain the importance of the day, rather seeing it as a day of going to the beach, or having friends over for a cookout, or some other form of recreation.
+Proper recreation is not a bad thing ...

 While some churches tend to scale back on activities during the summer months, Live Oak Church of God in Hinesville has a variety of upcoming events planned.